Copenhagen claims title as world’s most bicycle-friendly city

 A newly published index solidifies Copenhagen's position as an unrivalled city for bicycling, ranking the Danish capital no. 1 in the world in front o...

 Experience Tour de France in Copenhagen and follow the trail of the Danish champion Jonas Vingegaard.
-This year, Copenhagen hosted Tour de France's Grand Départ, and there is plenty to experience along the route in the most bicycle-friendly city in the world.
+This year, Copenhagen hosted Tour de France's Grand Départ, and there is plenty to experience along the route in the most bicycle-friendly capital in the world.

-Copenhagen is known as the world’s most bicycle-friendly city.
+Copenhagen is known as the world’s most bicycle-friendly capital.
 With bicycle infrastructure including over 500 km of curb-separated bicycle lanes, car-free bike bridges, and bicycle rental available at most hotels in the city or through the city’s bike-sharing service, it’s easy to ride your own Tour de France Grand Départ in Copenhagen at a safe, leisure pace.
 The Copenhagen Grand Départ route is 13 km, with several stop opportunities underway.
 Find the map and the GPX file from the route at this link, and read more about what to experience along the route below.

 The Botanical Garden is Denmark’s largest collection of living plants, a few steps from the Tour De France route in Copenhagen.
 It’s a free public green space to roam and relax filled with rare trees, shrubs, and herbs.